Scouting for Food

 - Non-Perishable Items

-On the second Saturday of November, our Scouts will return to these neighboorhoods to collect bags filled with donations.
+On the second Saturday of November, our Scouts will return to these neighborhoods to collect bags filled with donations.
 Scouts will then deliver the collected items to a local beneficiary (food bank, pantry, or church, etc.).

 Helping those in Need